 The coastline gave way to hills and then more populated areas, and as we approached Panama City, I caught sight of the Panama Canal through the haze (at the top of the photo).

 I landed at the domestic airport, and my next flight was out of the international airport.
-Not wanting to miss my flight due to heavy traffic, I chose to spend the night at a hotel.
-My friendly cab driver, Willie, dropped me off, promising to fetch me at 5:30am the next morning, to beat traffic.
+Not wanting to chance missing my flight, due to heavy traffic across the city, I chose to spend the night at a hotel.
+My friendly cab driver, Willie, dropped me off, and promised to fetch me at 5:30am the next morning, to beat traffic.
 After checking in, I decided that the neighborhood was not one I’d like to explore for food on my own, so I settled for a dinner of bottled water and pretzels.

-At each gate, passengers again pass through metal detectors (after taking off shoes, belt, etc.), have their body “wanded” and carry-on bags x-rayed.
-And, there are no liquids allowed!
+At each gate, passengers are again required to pass through metal detectors (after taking off shoes, belt, etc.), have their body “wand-ed” and carry-on bags x-rayed and, dispose of all liquids!
 Seriously??
 I’d just went through all of this 300 feet earlier, what could I have made or bought in that time that would endanger the flight?
 I had to throw out both bottles of sealed water…$8.00 in the trash.

-So now I was trapped in the gate area.
-Of course I was welcome to leave and get a drink, food or use the bathroom, but I’d have to go back through security again, and the line had gotten extensive.
+Of course I was welcome to leave the gate area, to get a drink, some food or use the bathroom, but I’d have to go back through security again, and the line had gotten much longer, so I chose to sit and wait.
 Once aboard the plane, we were promised the usual beverage service and a breakfast sandwich.
 Great!
 I was thirsty and hungry, as my pretzel dinner had long worn off.

 Unfortunately, there was considerable turbulence for the first part of our flight.
 So much so that the flight attendants were told to sit down and strap in.
 I was less worried about the turbulence, and more worried about dying from dehydration.
 Finally, two hours into our four hour flight, we were served a small sandwich and a drink, in the usual tiny cup.
 I managed to get a refill, and when I headed back to use the restroom, asked for still more water.